Poland’s pro-European opposition seems set to oust populists, but tense days lie ahead | KRDO

 His apparent success is a major political accomplishment, in a country whose public media had essentially been reformed into government mouthpieces.
 Despite being a veteran of Polish and European politics, Tusk was considered the outsider throughout the campaign.

+“The ruling party enjoyed clear advantage through its undue influence over the use of state resources and the public media,” election monitors from the intergovernmental Organization for Security and Co-operation in Europe (OSCE) said in a statement Monday.

+The OSCE added that the election campaign took place on “an uneven playing field.”

-Now, he is on the cusp of coming to power and forcing a major political turnaround in the European Union’s fifth-largest country.
+Now, Tusk is on the cusp of coming to power and forcing a major political turnaround in the European Union’s fifth-largest country.

 But Tusk would face a monumental task in reversing PiS’ illiberal reforms of the country’s judiciary, media and cultural bodies.
 In particular, a courts system that has been stuffed with PiS-selected judges could attempt to frustrate efforts to change the mechanics of the state.